pioneercoders/tutorials/python/05-loops/README.md

 <h4> Loops </h4>

-In programming, a **loop** means repeating something multiple times.
+In programming, **loop** are used to do repeating based on condition.

 <h4>For loop</h4>